AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 |$\sigma_{P}$: std of price   |0.01 $    |
 </div>

-It should be noted here that those parameters have been chosen to achieve a visually compelling result.
+**Bottom line:** The parameters have been chosen to achieve a visually compelling result.
 If it's of any practical use remains to be seen.
+Implementation seems to work as result look plausible.

 ### One-day returns using adjusted closing price
 Start with a plot of the timeseries of one-day returns of the adjusted closing prices